textileio/bidbot/README.md

 2021-05-28T17:53:13.790-0300    DEBUG   bidbot/service  service/service.go:225  /textile/auction/0.0.1/12D3KooWPX8uutGrghEYLt1i9EPmLmwSUYtYD3BN1tvARK5YXDXV/wins received win from 12D3KooWRhbmhcWGB84qPehvZvtVyzW8qNkdbcX2gGidhAmJBzhi
 ```

-# Useful `bidbot` operational commands

-If you have `bidbot` daemon running, we recommend you explore the following available commands:

-- `bidbot download <data-uri>`: This command allows you to download a CAR file to the `bidbot` download folder.
-This can be helpful to test downloads or manually re-download a particular CAR from a won auction (if that's necessary).
-- `bidbot deals list`: This command shows you a list of your won auctions and some summary of which stage you're in the process.
-- `bidbot deals show <auction-id>`: This command shows detailed information about a won auction.

-Do you think `bidbot` can have other commands that would make your life easier?
-We're interested in knowing about that!

-# CID gravity integration
+## CID gravity integration

 [CID gravity](https://www.cidgravity.com) is a tool for storage providers to manage clients and price tiers.
 If integrated, bidbot can bid based on the configuration there, rather than locally configured `--ask-price` and `--verified-ask-price`.
 There are only two parameters involved.

 * `--cid-gravity-key`.
 You should be able to generate one by clicking the "Integrations" menu item from the CID gravity console.
 * `--cid-gravity-strict`.
 By default, if bidbot can not reach the CID gravity API for some reason, it bids based on the locally configured price.
 If you want it to stop bidding in that case, set this to true.

+Bidbot deals are from either Textile's address, `f144zep4gitj73rrujd3jw6iprljicx6vl4wbeavi`, or auction client's address.
+The address is shown when you `bidbot deals list` or `bidbot deals show`.
+If you want to have specific pricing model for bidbot deals, create a client with the pricing model in CID gravity console, then add the client addresses you care about.

+## Useful `bidbot` operational commands

+If you have `bidbot` daemon running, we recommend you explore the following available commands:

+- `bidbot download <payload-cid> <data-uri>`: This command allows you to download a CAR file to the `bidbot` download folder.
+This can be helpful to test downloads or manually re-download a particular CAR from a won auction (if that's necessary).
+- `bidbot deals list`: This command shows you a list of your won auctions and some summary of which stage you're in the process.
+- `bidbot deals show <bid-id>`: This command shows detailed information about a won auction.

+Do you think `bidbot` can have other commands that would make your life easier?
+We're interested in knowing about that!

+## Troubleshooting

+Problems can arise, especially when you are new to bidbot.
+Here are some common ones you may encounter:

+1. Lots of deals in `awaiting_proposal` status when you `bidbot deals list`.
+Most probably either
+    * Your miner can not be reached.
+Do the following to check(credit to @TippyFlitsUK)
+        - Get your miner peer ID - `lotus-miner net id`
+        - Try to find your own ID  - `lotus net findpeer YOUR_MINER_PEER_ID`
+        - Try several times with the Glif node that Bidbot uses - `FULLNODE_API_INFO="https://api.node.glif.io" lotus net findpeer YOUR_MINER_PEER_ID`.
+    * Or you set too small a `--deal-start-window`.
+You would see something like `deal rejected: cannot seal a sector before ...` in your miner log.
+Set your `deal-start-window` to be a few hours longer than `ExpectedSealDuration` in your miner config.

+1. Too many deals flood in, exceeding you sealing capacity.
+Two ways to throttle.
+    * `--running-bytes-limit` to limit the total bytes bidbot processes in a period of time.
+    * `--sealing-sectors-limit` to pause bidding if the miner node has more than desired sectors in sealing.

+It is also suggested to set `--log-debug=true` and keep the logs when you want to seek help from Textile or the community.

 ## Contributing